rustunit/rustunit.github.io/content/blog/2024/10-21-bevy-libgdx-atlas/index.md

 custom_summary = "What is a texture atlas?
 Learn how to generate and use one in Bevy"
 +++

+A Texture-Atlases (used synonymously for Sprite-Atlas and Sprite-Sheet in the following) are an old and well-established tool in our game-dev tool box.
+This article helps you understand what they are, why they are useful and how to use them in a Bevy project.

 # What is a Texture-Atlas?

 <a href="https://opengameart.org/content/dungeon-crawl-32x32-tiles" target="_blank"><img src="example-atlas.png" alt="example atlas" style="max-width: 40%" class="inline-img" /></a>